SintLucasAllStars/CultFiction/README.md

 # CultFiction

 Watch the following cult cinema scenes very carefully, chose one detail, ANY DETAIL big or small to make a micro-game or game  prototype out of.
-The idea is to show off your programming skills, your creativity and your organizational, production and decision making  skills.
+The idea is to show off your programming skills, your creativity and your organizational/production/decision making  skills.
 Therefore you should try to balance your game on these grading criteria:

    * Code organisation and complexity - 25 points max
    * Creativity and concept - 25 points max